scutWolf/ViewTransformer/README.md

 ###
     self.viewTransformer.targetView = nil;

-5.To correct the point of the viewTransformer when the targetView moving of moved:
+5.To correct the point of the viewTransformer when the targetView moving or moved:
 -----------------------------------
 ###
     [self.viewTransformer correctTransformerPoint];